 Like street drugs, a person can overdose on prescription medications.
 An overdose occurs when someone uses large amounts of the drug within a short period, producing life-threatening symptoms.
 A prescription drug overdose can be intentional or unintentional.

-The signs and symptoms of an overdose of commonly abused prescription medications are as follows:
+The signs and symptoms of overdosing on commonly abused prescription medications are as follows:

 CNS depressant overdose symptoms: Slowed or stopped breathing, leading to hypoxia (lack of oxygen) in the brain, coma, and permanent brain damage.